Optimal form of the Kretschmann-Schlingemann-Werner theorem for energy-constrained quantum channels and operations: Introduction

 for any $\varphi\in\H_A$, where $C$ is a particular contraction in $\B(\H_E)$.
 So, to obtain a relation similar to (\ref{KSW-1}) it suffices to show that this optimal contraction $C$ can be chosen in such a way that $\left[I_B\otimes\sqrt{I_{E}-C^*C}\right]\!V_{\Psi}=0$.
 But it is not clear how to do this because of different subtleties appearing in the infinite-dimensional case (noncompactness of the set of quantum states, nonexistence of a saddle point of a minimax problem, nonexistence of a polar decomposition with a unitary operator for some trace class operators, etc.)

-Dealing with infinite-dimensional quantum channels and operation we have to replace the diamond norm distance between them by weaker measure of distinguishability which properly describes physical perturbations of such channels and operations \cite{W-EBN}.
-One of such measures is the energy-constained Bures distance $\beta_E(\Phi,\Psi)$ defined as the maximal Bures distance between the operators $\Phi\otimes\id_R(\rho)$ and $\Psi\otimes\id_R(\rho)$, where $\rho$ runs over the set of states in $\S(\H_{AR})$ with mean energy of $\rho_A$ not exceeding some bound $E$.
-The energy-constained Bures distance is related to the energy-constrained diamond norm (introduced in \cite{SCT, W-EBN}) by the inequalities similar to (\ref{B-rel}), which show their equivalence on the set of infinite-dimensional quantum channels and operations.\footnote{Slightly different energy-constrained diamond norm introduced in \cite{Pir} is also equivalent to the energy-constained Bures distance.} If the Hamiltonian $H_A$ of input system has unbounded discrete spectrum of finite multiplicity then the energy-constained Bures distance generates the strong convergence on the set quantum channels and operations \cite{CID}.\footnote{The strong convergence of a sequence $\{\Phi_n\}$ of quantum operations to a quantum operation $\Phi_0$ means that $\lim_{n\rightarrow\infty}\Phi_n(\rho)=\Phi_0(\rho)\,\textup{ for all }\rho\in\S(\H_A)$ \cite{AQC}.} In fact, the role of $H_A$ can be played by any positive operator with this form of spectrum.
+Dealing with infinite-dimensional quantum channels and operations we have to replace the diamond norm distance between them by some weaker measure of distinguishability which properly describes physical perturbations of such channels and operations \cite{SCT,W-EBN}.
+One of such measures is induced by the energy-constrained diamond norm of a Hermitian preserving linear map between Banach spaces of trace-class operators introduced in \cite{SCT,W-EBN} (this norm differs from the eponymous norm used in \cite{Lupo,Pir}).
+Another, topologically equivalent measure is the energy-constained Bures distance $\beta^H_E(\Phi,\Psi)$ between quantum operations $\Phi$ and $\Psi$ defined as the maximal Bures distance between the operators $\Phi\otimes\id_R(\rho)$ and $\Psi\otimes\id_R(\rho)$, where $\rho$ runs over the set of states on $\H_{AR}$ with the mean energy $\Tr H\rho_A$ not exceeding some bound $E$ \cite{CID}.
+If the Hamiltonian $H$ of input system has discrete spectrum of finite multiplicity then the energy-constained Bures distance generates the strong convergence on the set quantum channels and operations \cite[Proposition 1]{CID}.
+In fact, the role of $H$ can be played by any positive operator with this form of spectrum.